wrench-project/workflow-simulator-for-calibration/README.md

 ./calibration/calibrate.py --config calibration/config.json --iter 10
 ```

-> By default, the script will detect the number of _physical_ cores and use that number to set up the number of workers.
+> By default, the script will detect the number of _physical_ cores and set up one worker per core.

 Note that, when providing the flag `--all`, the script `calibrate.py` will perform two consecutive calibrations, one using **Bayesian optimization (BO)** and one using a naive **random search (RS)** approach.

-As result, you should get an output similar to this:
+The output should be similar to this:

 ```bash
 =============== exp-seismology-250-50-10-0-55eb0d10da07 ===============